JimLynx/CI-MS1-Explore-Ireland/README.md

 #### 3. Structure

 > The main focus of the structure is to allow Users to quickly assimilate the information and imagery.
-> Short, focussed paragraphs of content information to provide enough information, yet not overwhelm.
+> Short, focused paragraphs of content information to provide enough information, yet not overwhelm.
 > A selection of quality images to provide a taste of the trips and options offered.
 > Points of contact are provided via email contact form and links to Social Media in Footer.